SCROLL

 Direct Verify API

-If you are not using the React SDK (e.g. server-side integration, mobile backend, non-React frontend), call POST /api/bridge/verify directly from your backend after receiving the token.
+If you are not using the React SDK (e.g. server-side integration, mobile backend, non-React frontend), call POST /v1/verify directly from your backend after receiving the applicant's token.

 POST

-Verifies a PASSID token and returns proven claims.
-One token = one verification.
-Pass Idempotency-Key: <unique-id> so retries on network failure never double-bill or double-verify.
+Verifies a PASSID token and returns signed claim summaries, signature status, freshness, revocation state, and audit metadata.
+The response does not include raw transaction feeds.
+Pass Idempotency-Key: <unique-id> so retries on network failure do not double-bill or double-verify.
 Response header: X-PASSID-API-Version: 1.

 POST